skilo83/Wave-Rider/README.md

 # Wave Rider
-A crypto currency trading bot for poloniex designed for times of high volatility.
+A user configurable crypto currency trading bot for poloniex.

 ## Use at your own risk!
 I am not responsible for any losses you may incur from the use of this script.

-Requires python 2.x
+Requires python 3.x

 Setup: